 Ensuring Your Safety

 Pittsburgh is consistently ranked among the safest cities in the country.
-One of only five accredited universities in the state by the Pennsylvania Chiefs of Police Association, the Duquesne University Department of Public Safety is committed to providing a safe environment for students, faculty, staff and visitors.
-The Department of Public Safety employs police officers along with security guards and support staff.
-We work to:
+The Duquesne University Department of Public Safety is committed to providing a safe environment for students, faculty, staff and visitors.
+We are one of only five accredited universities in the state by the Pennsylvania Chiefs of Police.
+We employ police officers along with security guards and support staff to: